-The Breastmilk Bank affords breast-feeding mothers, both locally and abroad, the opportunity to donate their excess breast milk to vulnerable, abandoned and orphaned babies in the iThemba Lethu Transition Homes in Manor Gardens, Durban, KwaZulu Natal.
+The Breastmilk Bank affords breast-feeding mothers, the opportunity to donate their excess breast milk to vulnerable, abandoned and orphaned babies in the iThemba Lethu Transition Homes in Manor Gardens, Durban, KwaZulu Natal.

 As breast milk is the best form of nutrition for babies, the health and well-being of these little lives improves significantly.
 The immunity benefits of breastmilk make it especially beneficial for those babies who are HIV infected.